Brigadoon - Cast

-Van Johnson was also not a great actor and, in the dancing scene with Gene Kelly, his dancing seemed quite inadequate.
+Van Johnson was not a great dancer and in the dancing scene with Gene Kelly, his dancing seemed quite inadequate.
+His acting was also mediocre.

 Cyd Charisse was born in Texas as Tula Ellice Finklea.
 She studied ballet as a young child and by the age of 13 was already a member of the Ballet Russe.